spinecone/build-a-bot-workshop/set_up_github.md

 # Set up GitHub
 *
-If you don't have a GitHub account, you'll need to create one first at https://github.com/join
+If you don't have a GitHub account, you'll need to create one first at https://github.com/join (the free version will be fine)
 *
 Fork the hello world bot template at https://github.com/tpinecone/hello-world-bot/
 *